TLW's French Novelist Historyscope

 In 1831 liberated Paris-born lover George Sand (Amandine or Amantine Lucile Aurore, Baroness Dupine-Dudevant) (1804-76) (AKA Madame Dudevant), daughter of French officer Maurice Dupin, grandson of Marshal Saxe (1696-1750), illegitimate son of King Augustus II of Poland, known for wearing men's clothes and smoking cigars pub. her first novel Rose et Blanche, with Jules Sandeau (1811-83), who uses the name "Jules Sand", causing her to adopt the pen name George Sand.
 In 1832 she pub.
 Indiana (first solo novel, under her real name Amantine Aurore), along with Valentine.
 In 1833 she pub.
 Lelia, which shocks Victorian society by advocating the same standard of morality for both sexes; "To be lover, courtesan, and mother... these are three conditions of a woman's fate which no woman escapes, whether she sells herself in a market of prostitution or by a marriage contract"; "I remember the burning nights I passed against a man's flanks in close embrace with him...
 One day I felt so worn-out with loving that I stopped suddenly.
 When I saw how easily this bond was broken, I was astonished at having believed in its eternal quality."
 In 1833-5 she hooks up with Alfred de Musset (1810-57), followed in 1837-47 by Frederic Chopin (1810-49).
 In 1837 she pub.
 Mauprat, a retelling of "Beauty and the Beast"; nobleman Bernard Mauprat is raised by feudal kinsmen who turn him into an "enfant sauvage", after which he helps his cousin Edmee escape and falls for her, threatening rape to get her to consent to marriage, ending in a "Red and Black" type trial.
 In 1842-3 she pub.
 Consuelo; her masterpiece?; her novels begin to dazzle?; modeled after her friend Pauline Viardot, wife of Louis Viardot.
 In 1849 she pub.
 Little Fadette (La Petite Fadette) (Fanchon the Cricket); written after her return from Paris to the countryside of Chateauroux; English trans. pub. in 1900; identical twins Landry and Sylvinet are inseparable until Landry is forced to go to work on a neighboring farm, and falls for Fadette.
 In 1853 she pub.
 Les Maitres Sonneurs.
 In 1859 she pub.
 She and He (Elle et Lui); her 1833-5 love affair with Alfred de Musset; Jean de la Roche; Narcisse; L'Homme de Neige.
 In 1860 she pub.
 La Ville Noire; Marquis de Villemer.
 In 1861 she pub.
 Le Marquis de Villemer.
 In 1863 she pub.
 Mademoiselle La Quintinie.
 In 1864 she pub.
 Laura, Voyage dans le Cristal.
 In 1866 she pub.
 The Japanese Lily (Le Lis du Japon).
 In 1868 she pub.
 Mademoiselle Merquem.
 In 1873 she pub.
 A Grandmother's Tales (2 vols.)
 (1873, 1876).

-In 1833 Paris-born poet-dramatist-novelist Alfred Louis Charles de Musset (Musset-Pathay) (1810-57) anon. pub. his first novel Gamiani, or Two Nights of Excess, a lesbian erotic novel modeled on George Sand, about horny young stud Alcide, who peeps on Countess Gamiani and her young lover Fanny in bed, then joins them, doing it then sharing dirty stories; the most important work of erotic fiction of the cent., showing girls having fun with men and other girls - don't musset up?
+In 1833 Paris-born poet-dramatist-novelist Alfred Louis Charles de Musset (Musset-Pathay) (1810-57) anon. pub. his first novel Gamiani, or Two Nights of Excess, a lesbian erotic novel modeled on his lover (1833-5) George Sand, about horny young stud Alcide, who peeps on Countess Gamiani and her young lover Fanny in bed, then joins them, doing it then sharing dirty stories; the most important work of erotic fiction of the cent., showing girls having fun with men and other girls - don't musset up?
 In 1836 he pub.
 The Confession of a Child of the Century (La Confession d'un Enfant du Siècle), an autobio. novel about his 1833-5 love affair with George Sand, filmed in 1999 as "Children of the Century" and in 2012 as "Confession of a Child of the Century".
 In 1842 he pub.
 Story of a White Blackbird (Histoire d'un Merle Blanc).

 In 1835 Tarbes-born Romantic novelist-poet-dramatist-critic Theophile Gautier (Pierre Jules Théophile Gautier) (1811-72) pub. his first novel Mademoiselle de Maupin, based on the true story an opera star who disguised herself as a man and was a first-rate swordsmen, setting fire to a convent for the love of another woman before retiring to a convent and dying in her thirties; Madelaine de Maupin disguises herself as a man named Theodore, causing both a man, d'Albert, and his mistress Rosette to fall in love with her; "Everything useful is ugly".
 In 1858 he pub.
 Le Roman de La Momie.
 In 1861 he pub.
 Le Capitaine Fracasse (2 vols.)
 (1861, 1863), about a brave chivalrous soldier during the reign of Louis XIII.
 A writer of cool travel books, he becomes big man in the Parisian lit. set for 40 years, becoming a forerunner of Modernism, Symbolism, Decadence etc. In 1882 he posth. pub.
 One of Cleopatra's Nights and Other Fantastic Romances (short stories), tr. by Lafcadio Hearn.